When your vision is clear, plans are developing, and members and your community partners are preparing, you must align your resources.

 John is a graduate of Concordia University, Ann Arbor, Michigan; Concordia Theological Seminary, St. Catharines, Ontario, and earned a Doctor of Ministry degree from Northern Baptist Seminary, Lombard, Illinois, having studied Christian worship under the late Dr. Robert Webber.

 Rev. David Thiele Consultant

-David serves as a Capital Funding Services consultant as well as the Lutheran Church Extension Fund (LCEF) District Vice President for the English District.
+David serves as a Capital Funding Services (CFS) consultant as well as LCEF English District Vice President.
 David has a contagious passion for helping people and congregations achieve the vision God has given them within their local context and culture.

-Through Capital Funding Services (CFS), David shares the joy of giving he has grown up with and cultivated throughout his life.
-As a District Vice President, he connects congregations with needed resources to expand their ministry.
+Through CFS, David shares the joy of giving he has grown up with and cultivated throughout his life.
+As a district vice president, he connects congregations with needed resources to expand their ministry.

 David brings a grace-filled focus to each congregation he serves, including the inner-city congregation for which he was the pastor for nearly 20 years.
 At this congregation, each new vision was achieved by God's grace and the response of God's people.
 During David's tenure, membership included refugees from 10 different nations as well as lifelong U.S. citizens, all united around the Gospel.
 The congregation became a church of significance within the community.

-David earned a Masters in Divinity from Concordia Seminary, St. Louis and has served on a variety of district and The Lutheran Church—Missouri Synod (LCMS) boards and committees.
+David earned a Master of Divinity from Concordia Seminary, St. Louis and has served on a variety of district and LCMS boards and committees.
 He has served as a mission executive and consulted with many congregations.
 With his extensive background in missions, he has created workshops intent on moving congregations to a community focus, based on our Lutheran identity.